Recognizing The Signs Of Hydrocodone Addiction

 Dangers Of Hydrocodone: Side Effects Of Short And Long-term Abuse

-The effects of hydrocodone are similar to those of morphine and heroin because all three opioid drugs interact with the same parts of the brain.
+The effects of Hydrocodone are similar to those of morphine and heroin because all 3 Opioid drugs interact with the same parts of the brain.
 Hydrocodone also interacts with the brain’s reward system, which reinforces continued use by allowing the body to adjust to the drug’s presence and, in a short time, come to depend on it.
-Continued abuse of hydrocodone can cause short- and long-term damage to the user’s body and mental health.
+Continued abuse of Hydrocodone can cause short and long-term damage to the user’s body and mental health.

 Endocrine System Damage